mdn/content/files/en-us/web/api/document_picture-in-picture_api/index.md

 ## Interfaces

 - {{domxref("DocumentPictureInPicture")}}
-  - : Represents the document Picture-in-Picture window for the current document context.
+  - : The entry point for creating and handling document picture-in-picture windows.
 - {{domxref("DocumentPictureInPictureEvent")}}
   - : Event object for the {{domxref("DocumentPictureInPicture/enter_event", "enter")}} event, which fires when the Picture-in-Picture window is opened.

 ## Extensions to other interfaces

 - {{domxref("Window.documentPictureInPicture")}}
-  - : Returns a reference to the document Picture-in-Picture window for the current document context.
+  - : Returns a reference to the {{domxref("DocumentPictureInPicture")}} object for the current document context.

 ## Examples